Ratio of Debt-to-Income

 The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing (this includes principal and interest, PMI, homeowner's insurance, taxes, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
-Recurring debt includes auto payments, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+Recurring debt includes things like auto payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We will be happy to go over pre-qualification to help you determine how much you can afford.
+Remember these are only guidelines.
+We'd be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.